Skip to main content

 Please follow the instructions carefully and make sure that you have included the following documentation with your application:

-• Previous academic transcripts for all past degree programmes (please upload the full transcript showing results from all years of study)
+• Previous academic transcripts for all past degree programmes (please upload the full transcript showing results from all years of study).
+If you haven’t yet graduated, you may be asked to upload an interim transcript for any degrees that you are currently studying.

 If you are currently studying for your degree or you are not in a possession of an English test result you may still apply to the programme.
 Please note that it is your responsibility to submit the necessary documents.